peak15-consul/Cloud-Infra/Cloud-Infra-Docs/docs/index.md

 | **CI/CD Deployment** | GitHub Actions |
 | **Hosting** | GitHub Pages |
 | **Markup Language** | Markdown (MD) |

-## Disclaimer

-This is a **sample documentation project for portfolio purposes only**.
-The CloudOps Manager product referenced here is a fictional representation for showcasing **technical writing, documentation structuring, and automation techniques**.

 ---